Here is the listing of C# programming examples on Events.

 1. C# Examples on Mouse Handling Events

 In the MOUSEUP Event, when the mouse is moved up over the button message box is displayed in windows forms application.
 The KEYUP event is generated when the user releases a key on the keyboard.
 TimeSpan represents a certain time period.
-The following programs perform addition and subtraction with MOUSEUP Event and KEYUP Event and adds two TimeSpans.
+The C# programs in this section performs addition and subtraction with MOUSEUP Event and KEYUP Event and adds two TimeSpans.

 C# Program to Perform Addition with MOUSEUP Event